 - As well as offering high-quality teaching, the School of Psychology collaborates with a number of other disciplines through the Children's Research Centre, Neuroscience Institute, Centre for Global Health, and the Centre for Innovative Human Systems (all based on Trinity College’s campus).
 Students are encouraged to become actively involved in our ongoing research, particularly in the third and fourth years of College.

 Psychology degree and professional qualifications

-The single honor degree and the TSM degree (where the student majors in Psychology) both confer eligibility for graduate membership of the Psychological Society of Ireland.
+The TSM degree (where the student majors in Psychology) confer eligibility for graduate membership of the Psychological Society of Ireland.
 TSM students for whom Psychology is the minor subject (studied for only three years) are not eligible for graduate membership of the society.

 Progression into the profession of psychology, however, requires further training at postgraduate level.
 For example, clinical and counselling psychology typically lasts for 3 years, health psychology for 2 years and occupational psychology for 1 year.

 Tel: + 353 1 896 1886